-On top of protein identification, discovery proteomics also allows for relative protein quantification, i.e. comparing protein abundances in different samples.
+On top of protein identification, mass spectrometry also allows for relative protein quantification, i.e. comparing protein abundances in different samples.

 Employing mass spectrometry for discovery proteomics has many advantages: